mollie/SalesforceCommerceCloud/README.md

 - `molliePaymentDescription`: text - Generated payment description
 - `mollieIssuerData`: text - selected issuer data
 - `molliePaymentDetails`: text - mollie payment details
+- `molliePaymentLink`: string - the link that is used to complete the payment

 ### Order
 - `mollieOrderId`: string - the id of the Mollie order